alitwinkumar/connectome_tools/README.md

 `connectome_loaders.py` contains functions that return synaptic connectivity for the [Janelia hemibrain (Scheffer et al. 2020)](https://elifesciences.org/articles/57443), [larval connectome (Winding et al. 2023)](https://www.science.org/doi/full/10.1126/science.add9330), and [FlyWire (Dorkenwald et al. 2022)](https://www.nature.com/articles/s41592-021-01330-0) datasets.
 Function docstrings contain instructions for how to download the data.

-`plot_conn_flywire.py` shows example code for visualizing and calculating connectivity statistics for the FlyWire connectome, including analyses grouped by neurotransmitter type.

 `shuffle.py` contains code for degree-matched shuffling of connectivity matrices and analysis of singular value spectra as compared to shuffles.

 `filter_connectivity.py` contains code for (efficiently in the case of sparse matrices) subselecting the connectivity matrix from filtered sets of pre and post synaptic neurons.